Connect with others who understand.

 Pericarditis

-Pericarditis refers to inflammation of the pericardium, the membrane surrounding the heart.
+Pericarditis refers to inflammation of the pericardium (the membrane surrounding the heart).
 It can lead to fluid collecting around the heart.
-It is found in about 25 percent of people with SLE, according to Johns Hopkins Lupus Center, and it often coincides with lupus flares.
+According to Johns Hopkins Lupus Center, pericarditis is found in about 25 percent of people with SLE and often coincides with lupus flares.
+Although rarely seen at the time of diagnosis with lupus, pericarditis is one of the classification criteria that help healthcare professionals make a lupus diagnosis.

 Pericarditis can cause pressure pain that gets worse when you’re lying down or bending forward, as well as shortness of breath.
-Pericarditis is often treated with nonsteroidal anti-inflammatory drugs (NSAIDs) or a short course of steroids.
+It’s often treated with nonsteroidal anti-inflammatory drugs (NSAIDs) or a short course of steroids.

 2. You Have Foamy Urine

 If you have lupus and experience foamy urine and swollen legs, feet, or ankles, you might have one of the most common complications of SLE — lupus nephritis.
 Lupus nephritis occurs when your kidneys become inflamed and can’t function properly.
-The kidneys’ main function is to filter extra water and waste out of your blood to make urine.
-They also keep the right balance of salts and minerals in your blood, control your blood pressure, and make red blood cells.
+The kidneys make urine by filtering waste and excess water out of your blood.
+They also maintain your blood’s balance of minerals and salts, control your blood pressure, and create red blood cells.

 • Blood in urine